wacncontent/CustomizeTool/output/articles/best-practices-resource-manager-security.md

 A network security group is a top-level object that is associated with your subscription.
 An NSG contains access control rules that allow or deny traffic to
 VM instances.
 The rules of an NSG can be changed at any time, and changes are applied to all associated instances.
 To use an NSG, you must have a virtual network that is associated with a region (location).
 NSGs are not compatible with virtual networks that are associated with an affinity group.
-If you don’t have a regional virtual network and you want to control traffic to your endpoints, please see [About Network Access Control Lists (ACLs)](/documentation/articles/virtual-networks-acl).
+If you don't have a regional virtual network and you want to control traffic to your endpoints, please see [About Network Access Control Lists (ACLs)](/documentation/articles/virtual-networks-acl).

 You can associate an NSG with a VM, or to a subnet within a virtual network.
 When associated with a VM, the NSG applies to all the traffic that is sent and